red-again/red-again/README.md

 and sharpen my skills in offensive security.

 > Welcome to BreakingDotTech 🛠
-A space where we break the system, hack the tech.
+A space where we BREAK into system and hack the TECH.

 Here you\'ll find:
 - Labs and walkthroughs for Kubernetes Hacking, Active Directory Hacking, cloud hacking and more